numba/numba/docs/source/cuda/memory.rst

 Device arrays
 -------------

-Device array references have the following methods:
+Device array references have the following methods.
+These methods are to be called on the host, not on the device.

 .. method:: copy_to_host(array=None, stream=0)